 Myth #3: You Can’t Transform Culture With Technology

 This one is actually true.
 Sort of.
 Technology alone can’t transform your culture — but it can empower you to measure and act on your culture; connect employees to each other, their work, and your brand; and set up your managers to succeed.
 Equally important, it can do so on a scalable basis across different departments, regions, and levels.
 In other words, technology can ensure that no employee is left behind when it comes to creating a winning culture.

 The Energage CultureTech platform provides today’s organizations with tools to identify and unleash the potential of their employees with an employee-centric approach that’s needed for success.

 Energage Survey gives employees a voice while conducting a deep-dive analysis on the key factors that influence culture.
 Built on over a decade of years of research and learnings from neuroscience, the survey equips executive teams to rapidly transition from data to action thanks to cutting-edge AI technology, Top Workplaces insights, and personalized guidance.

 Energage Coach is a cutting-edge approach for equipping managers to have development and performance, career, and conversations.
 Through a three-phase process, managers have the framework for bringing their employees into the conversation to explore the fertile ground where skills, interests, and organizational needs overlap.

 Looking to the Future

-The Engagement Platform from Energage is a robust foundation for your engagement strategy.
-It is also rapidly expanding, and our development roadmap is being informed by the insights from our Top Workplaces program.
+The Energage CultureTech Platform is a robust foundation for your culture strategy.
+It is also rapidly expanding, with a development roadmap informed by the insights from our Top Workplaces program.
 Look forward to many more modules and capabilities being deployed in the weeks and months ahead.